SAT actions of discrete quantum groups and minimal injective extensions of their von Neumann algebras: Introduction

 In the commutative case, there are examples of $\mu$-stationary SAT actions that are not doubly-ergodic \cite{Creu}, hence not $\mu$-boundaries \cite{Kai}.
 But to the best of our knowledge, those are the only known examples.
 This shows how close the notions are in general.
-Despite this, the operator theoretic nature of SAT actions offers much more flexibility, specially in the quantum setting.
-Moreover, SAT property can be described in commutative terms: it is irreducibility of the action of the semigroup of ``quantum probabilities'' on $\G$ on the normal state space of the von Neumann algebra $N$.
+Despite this, the operator theoretic nature of SAT actions offers much more flexibility, especially in the quantum setting.
+Moreover, SAT property can be described in commutative terms: it is the irreducibility of the action of the semigroup of ``quantum probabilities'' on $\G$ on the normal state space of the von Neumann algebra $N$.
 Thus, standard operator theoretic and dynamical tools could be effective in this context.
 In addition, this notion makes sense for general normal states of $N$ and does not require stationarity.
-This could be particularly advantageous since requiring existence of normal stationary states on noncommutative von Neumann algebras is often too restrictive.
+This could be particularly advantageous since requiring the existence of normal stationary states on noncommutative von Neumann algebras is often too restrictive.

-After proving some basic properties of SAT actions, we prove a rigidity result concerning amenable extensions of von Neumann crossed products of uniquely stationary SAT actions of discrete Kac quantum groups.
-These results are inspired by the recent work of Hartman and the first-named author in \cite{HK}, where similar results are proven for actions of locally compact groups on their boundaries.
+The main result of this paper (Theorem~\ref{main}) is a rigidity result for injective extensions of von Neumann crossed products of Poisson boundary actions of certain discrete quantum groups, (given an inclusion $M\subseteq N$ of von Neumann algebras with $N$ injective, we say $N$ is an injective extension of $M$).
+This is inspired by the recent work of Hartman and the first-named author in \cite{HK}, where similar results are proven for actions of locally compact groups on their boundaries.
+The key ingredient of the proof of Theorem~\ref{main} is the fact that the `boundary state' which is always SAT, in many concrete cases, is also unique stationary.

-Using the fact that Poisson boundaries are all SAT, we apply our result to recently proven examples of uniquely stationary models of noncommutative boundaries to give concrete examples where our results apply.